 The best way to ensure network accuracy is by isolating it so that each connection can be visually verified and edited, if necessary.
 Without a robust software design tool, creating and editing schematics and PCB footprint can be quite difficult and time-consuming.
 On the other hand, with the right PCB design software, functionality and capabilities the design process can be greatly simplified and the time required to generate design files significantly reduced.

 Although the schematic does not provide the layout that will be present on your manufactured board, it is essential that it is accurate and complete.
-In all but very limited cases, such as when you are adding a component to a previous design or if the layout is quite simple, your PCB design will usually begin with the creation of the schematic.
-Here you can define all of your components and create your nets, as shown in the phase locked loop (PLL) circuit below.
+In all but very limited cases, such as when you are adding a component to a previous design or if the layout is quite simple, your PCB design will usually begin with the creation of a new schematic.
+Here you can define all of your components and create your nets, as shown in the schematic below.

 Schematic example without highlighted nets